No elections are currently running

 If you don’t feel any of the candidates standing in a position have the qualities you feel are valuable, or you do not agree with their manifesto, you can vote RON.
 RON stands for “re-open nominations”.
 This means, should RON be more popular than any of the other candidates, no-one would be elected to this role and the nominations for the role would re-open, giving the opportunity to find the right person to lead your union.

-Should you require further information, please call into the SU Office on the ground floor between 10 am - 5 pm or email firstname.lastname@example.org
+You can also nominate yourself for election!
+It's a fun experience and a great opportunity to develop your leadership and communication skills.
+Should you require further information, please call into the SU Office on the third floor between 10 am - 5 pm or email firstname.lastname@example.org